adtzlr/felupe/docs/howto/composite.rst

     displacement = fe.Field(region, dim=3)

 In a second step, sub-sets for points and cells are created from which two sub-regions and sub-fields are initiated.
-Both sub-fields are added to a list of composite fields.
+All field values are linked, that means they share their values array.

 ..  code-block:: python